GingerDev0/HackerWars-Log-Cleaner/README.md

   Retrieves your current IP address from the page header.

 - **Automated Log Clearance & Custom Insertion:**
-  When your IP is found in the logs, the script clears the log textarea and inserts a custom log message (set by the user) before clicking the "Edit log file" button.
+  When your IP is detected in the logs, the script clears the log textarea and inserts a custom log message (set by you) before clicking the "Edit log file" button.

 - **Custom Log Message Modal:**
-  Users can set and save a custom log message via a Bootstrap 2.2 modal.
-The message is stored in localStorage and will be automatically inserted into the log file during clearance.
+  Set and save a custom log message via a Bootstrap modal.
+This message is stored in localStorage and automatically inserted when logs are cleared.

 - **IP Parsing from Logs:**
-  On the logs page, the script extracts IP addresses from log entries formatted like:
+  Parses IP addresses from log entries formatted like:
   `2025-02-27 20:38 - [XXX.XXX.XXX.XXX] downloaded file Decent Anti-Virus.av (2.0) at localhost`
-  It removes duplicates and ignores your own IP.
+  It removes duplicates and excludes your own IP.

+- **BTC Address Parsing:**
+  Extracts BTC address details from log lines such as:
+  `2025-02-27 20:46 - localhost logged in to [238.250.31.113] on account r4IUAo7OchzL3d2nrf0Kg3O4CGpdWV9Qkx using key CjizhbCYHW64509iPddWOw46ipt3zCoZZNg6i06MggKVIzt2feJCzKyiQ7HFmTHq`
+  The script captures both the account and the key, merging new entries with previously stored data.

+- **Bank Account Parsing:**
+  Extracts bank account information from logs formatted like:
+  `2025-02-27 20:47 - localhost logged on account #227315218 on bank [37.17.74.243]`
+  It captures the account number and bank IP, and persists this data in localStorage.

-- **Parsed IPs Modal:**
+- **Parsed Data Modals:**
-  A new modal is available to view and edit the list of parsed IP addresses.
-This list is saved in localStorage as a JSON array.
+  Separate modals allow you to view and edit the parsed IP addresses, BTC addresses, and bank accounts.

 - **Alert Monitoring:**
-  Listens for specific alert messages to trigger:
+  Monitors specific alert messages to trigger:
   - Redirects after a successful log edit or software download.
   - Login attempts if duplicate IP errors or password cracked messages are detected.
   - Redirects to the log page on software installation/uninstallation alerts.

 - **Status Dropdown Menu with Auto-Clear Toggle:**
-  The status container integrated into the site's navigation now features a dropdown menu with options to:
+  Integrated into the site's navigation, the status container features a dropdown menu with options to:
-  - Toggle the auto log clearing feature on or off.
+  - Toggle the auto log clearing feature.
   - Open the modal to set a custom log message.
-  - Open the modal to view/edit the parsed IP addresses.
+  - Open the modals to view/edit parsed IP addresses, BTC addresses, and bank accounts.

 - **Real-Time Status Updates:**
   Displays dynamic status messages on the page to keep you informed of each action.